Baadshaho

-Baadshaho is a 2017 Indian Hindi-language action-adventure film written by Rajat Arora and directed by Milan Luthria.
-It stars Ajay Devgn, Emraan Hashmi, Ileana D'Cruz, Vidyut Jammwal, Esha Gupta and Sanjay Mishra.
-The film is set in the emergency era of 1975–77.
+Baadshaho is a 2017 Indian Hindi-language heist action thriller film written by Rajat Arora and directed by Milan Luthria.
+It stars Ajay Devgn, Emraan Hashmi, Ileana D'Cruz, Vidyut Jammwal, Esha Gupta, Sanjay Mishra, and Priyanshu Chatterjee.
+The film is set during the emergency era of 1975–77.

-Baadshaho was released on 1 September 2017 worldwide and received mixed reviews from critics, where the film became an average venture at the box office.
+Baadshaho was released on 1 September 2017 worldwide and received mixed reviews from critics.
+It emerged as a moderate success at the box-office.